-These items allow you to determine the IRQ/DMA assigned to the ISA bus and is not available to any PCI slot.
+These items allow you to determine the IRQ assigned to the PCI slots.

 PCI IRQ Activated By

 This sets the method by which the PCI bus recognizes that an IRQ service is being requested by a device.
 Under all circumstances, you should retain the default configuration unless advised by your system manufacturer.
 The choices are Level/Edge.